William E. Harmon Foundation: History

 The Harmon Foundation was established as "a medium through which constructive and inspirational service for others may be rendered."
 William Harmon, who had for years been making secret philanthropic donations in the guise of his alter ego, "Jedediah Tingle", began his foundation's work with a test of the efficacy of loans vs. scholarships in college education, and outright grants to local municipalities for the purpose of establishing permanent playgrounds.

 After 1947, the William E. Harmon Foundation expanded its work in the arts to include African and Afro-diasporic artists.
 The foundation was among the first organizations in the United States to promote contemporary African-American and African art, sponsoring travel to Africa to study, exhibit their work and meet other artists.
 Mary B. Brady the director of the foundation from 1922 until 1967.

 It offered awards for distinguished achievements in eight different fields: literature, music, fine arts, business and industry (such as banker Anthony Overton in 1927), science and innovation, education (for example, educator Janie Porter Barrett in 1929), religious service, and race relations.
 It also sponsored traveling art exhibitions.
 Beyond offering support directly to outstanding individuals in the Black community, its educational outreach included films and books.

-The foundation faced several controversies during its operation, including: criticism over its perpetuation of racial segregation and paternalism through all-black exhibitions and mostly or all-white juries, with notable condemnation by artist Romare Bearden; unsubstantiated allegations made by several black artists and scholars that it received funding from the State Department as part of the agency's anti-Communist cultural programs during the Cold War; and public disputes over director Mary Brady's decision to remove portraits of W. E. B. Du Bois and Paul Robeson from an exhibition.
+The foundation faced several controversies during its operation, including: criticism over its perpetuation of racial segregation and paternalism through all-black exhibitions and mostly-white or all-white juries, with notable condemnation by artist Romare Bearden; unsubstantiated allegations made by several black artists and scholars that it received funding from the State Department as part of the agency's anti-Communist cultural programs during the Cold War; and public disputes over director Mary Brady's decision to remove portraits of W. E. B. Du Bois and Paul Robeson from an exhibition.
 Robeson's portrait was removed due to his support of the Communist Party, and the foundation claimed that Du Bois's portrait was removed due to space considerations, but many African Americans viewed both removals as politically motivated.